tonikelope/mysticfight/README.md

 ## ⚠️ Requirements
 For this tool to work, you MUST have the following installed/running:

 1. **MSI Center:** [Download here](https://www.msi.com/Landing/MSI-Center).
-(Remember you must install the **Mystic Light** module inside it to provide the underlying drivers for SDK).
+(Remember you must install and enable the **Mystic Light** module inside it to provide the underlying drivers for SDK).
-   * Disable both in Mystic Light config: Overwrite third part RGB and disable on suspend.
+   * Disable **both** options in Mystic Light config: overwrite third part RGB and disable on suspend.
 3. **MysticLight_SDK.dll:** Included in this repo.
-Must stay in the same folder as the EXE.
-[Official Link with SDK doc](https://www.msi.com/Landing/mystic-light-rgb-gaming-pc/download).
+Must stay in the same folder as MysticFight.exe [Official Link with SDK doc](https://www.msi.com/Landing/mystic-light-rgb-gaming-pc/download).
 4. **LibreHardwareMonitor:** [Download here](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor).
-Must be running (minimized) to provide temperature data via WMI.
+Must be running (minimized on tray) to provide temperature data via WMI.

 ## 🚀 How to Run at Startup
 Since the app requires Administrator privileges for SDK and WMI access, use **Windows Task Scheduler**: